DeloitteHackathon/AnalyticsChallenge/README.md

 ### Hints
 Do not get overwhelmed by the data and remember to enjoy yourselves!

+* You don’t have much time to come up with the final presentation, so possibly split the work between team members.
 * Half the work is formalizing the problem.
 You will have to make assumptions.
 Make sure you explain why you made them.
-* You don’t have much time so keep your analysis simple.
-You will need to discard many of the variables in the various data sets we give you.
+* Check the data you are provided: even though we already did quite some cleaning for you, check whether the data you work with is consistent and exclude data points where needed.
-* We are dealing with a serious topic but after all this is just a hackathon.
+* We are dealing with a serious topic but after all this is just a fun challenge.
 Try to wow us and your competitors with cool visualisations and solid analysis.
-(Remember however: the recommendation is the final product of your work.)
+(Remember however: the recommendation is the final product of your work)
-* You can find inspiration from this talk on the importance of visualizing data [here](https://www.ted.com/talks/hans_rosling_shows_the_best_stats_you_ve_ever_seen)

 ### Presentation
 Each team will present their work in front of a group of judges

 ##### Format
-* 5 min pitch
+* 54 min pitch
-* 5 min QA
+* 4 min QA

 ##### Content
 * Introduce team